theonesud/embedia/docs/api reference/core/chatllm.md

 ## Personas

-Before we move on to the next step, you need to know about the `Persona` enum.
+Before we move on to the next step, let's understand the `Persona` enum.
 It contains common system prompts that will define how the LLM responds to your input.
 Some of these system prompts have placeholders that you'll need to fill in with the appropriate values.

 > `Help Needed:` If you want to improve a prompt or add new ones, please open a pull request on GitHub.